NeedleChain: Measuring Intact Context Comprehension Capability of Large Language Models: Introduction

 \section{Introduction}

-Over the past few years, we have witnessed significantly advancement of large language models (LLMs) in various aspects \cite{yang2025qwen3, hurst2024gpt, team2025gemma}.
+Over the past few years, we have witnessed significant advancement of large language models (LLMs) in various aspects \cite{yang2025qwen3, hurst2024gpt, team2025gemma}.
 Enhanced reasoning abilities now allow LLMs to tackle several challenges and expand the range of tasks they can address \cite{liu2024deepseek, team2025qwq}.
-In particular, there also has been significant progress in extending the maximum context length that LLMs can process to handle complex task \cite{tworkowski2023focused, ge2025a, jin2024llm, ding2024longrope}.
-For instance, Llama-2 \cite{touvron2023llama} accommodated a context size of 4,096 tokens, while two years later, Llama-4 \cite{meta2025llama} can manage up to 10 million tokens.
+In particular, recent work has substantially extended the maximum context length of LLMs, enabling them to handle more complex tasks \cite{tworkowski2023focused, ge2025a, jin2024llm, ding2024longrope}.
+For example, Llama-2 \cite{touvron2023llama} supports a 4,096-token context window, whereas Llama-4 \cite{meta2025llama} reportedly scales to over one million tokens.
+These advances suggest markedly improved ability to model and utilize long-range dependencies in the input.

-Recently, the Needle-in-a-haystack (NIAH) benchmark has become a prominent tool for evaluating such long-context (LC) understanding capability of LLMs \cite{laban2024summary, schuster2025needle, bianchi2025lost, NEURIPS2024_24a8968a}.
-It assesses how effectively an LLM can locate a specific piece of query-relevant information (\textit{"needle"}) embedded within a much larger body of text (\textit{"haystack"}) which often contains irrelevant or distracting content.
-With NIAH paradigm, recent studies have noted a considerable discrepancy between the context length that LLMs can technically accept and the length they can actually comprehend \cite{an2024does, kuratov2024babilong}.
-For instance, although LLMs are reported to support a 128K context, they often face challenges with tasks requiring a context length of 32K \cite{hsieh2024ruler}.

-However, we argue that the current LC evaluation approaches utilizing NIAH paradigm still tend to overestimate the actual LC understanding capabilities of LLMs.
-NIAH includes substantial query-irrelevant information, which means that the LC understanding skills measured in this task are fundamentally different from those required for tasks that necessitates a thorough understanding of the entire context (e.g. document summarization).
-This indicates that while the NIAH may serve as a basic LC evaluation measures, they fail to provide a rigorous benchmark that effectively challenges and differentiates advanced LC understanding capability \cite{an2024does}.

-To rigorously evaluate LC capability, we introduce the \textbf{NeedleChain} benchmark.
-NeedleChain ensures that every piece of contextual information is crucial for answering queries accurately, thereby missing even one element results in incomplete answers.
-We design this benchmark using concise statements about individuals' names and salaries, such as \textit{"{A} received \$1,600 last week"} or \textit{"{A} earns twice as much as {B}."} By integrating these statements, we form contexts where each piece of information is interconnected and essential for the queries.

-In particular, we define a "\textbf{reasoning order}" concept and incorporate it into our benchmark.
-This refers to the logical order required to understand information within a context.
-We propose three variants: the forward chain (forces left-to-right comprehension), backward chain (forces right-to-left comprehension), and mixed chain.
-In addition to these three variants, we also create a NIAH dataset, dubbed \textbf{NeedleStack}, using the same benchmark component.
-Figure~\ref{fig:overall} provides specific examples and subsequent sections detail the construction process.
-By analyzing these variants, we identify previously overlooked vulnerabilities in LLMs' LC comprehension and report on their intact understanding capabilities.